Includes + ScanContents bug

 P.S.
 My initial implementation of tool versions used UseCommandLine and Shell rule, however several (6-7 total, one per tool) exe launches created a noticeable delay (half a second IIRC).
 Perhaps there is another solution for this problem, but this one is the most obvious that comes to mind...

-#1 Updated by Arseny Kapoulkine almost 8 years ago
+#1 Updated by Arseny Kapoulkine about 8 years ago

 Forgot to mention -